nerd-out/sniffr-fe/README.md

 9. `git commit -m "this message is what I did"`
 10. `git push origin your-issue-name`
 11. Create a PR
-12. Get 2 devs to review your PR
+12. Get a dev to review your PR
 13. Address review suggestions
 14. Merge PR